 By Marian Phillips During the 1980s, the first wave of emo music was born.
 An offshoot from Washington, D.C. hardcore bands, the musical genre introduced the world to traditional punk stylistic elements mixed with emotional vulnerability and poetic lyrics.
 Most notably, emo’s roots can be traced to Rites of Spring, making them the fathers of emo.
 In the beginning of the 1990s, the Midwest became … Continue reading “Articulating the Feeling is Hard”: Women and the Emo Revival

+By Marian Phillips Marian is a first year student in the Women’s History Program at Sarah Lawrence College.
 This morning on International Women’s Day, March 8, 2019, I woke up to Lizzo’s “Juice” stuck in my head.
-Off to a good start, I continued my morning routine while Carly Rae Jepsen, Cherry Glazerr, Rico Nasty, and Dream Wife – amongst others – shuffled and played … Continue reading Revolutionary Women of Music: Nina Simone, Poly Styrene, and Valerie Agnew?
-For this week’s post, I will share a portion of the activist efforts of these women.
+Off to a good start, I continued my morning routine while Carly Rae Jepsen, Cherry Glazerr, Rico Nasty, and Dream Wife – amongst others – shuffled and played … Continue reading Revolutionary Women of Music: Nina Simone, Poly Styrene, and Valerie Agnew

 Many of us RE/VISIONIST staffers are excited to announce our involvement in the 5th Annual BIG SHE-BANG.
 Editor Rosamund Hunter and myself (Web Editor) are both active members of For the Birds, the organizing collective that presents the Big She-Bang.
 Public Relations Manager Nydia Swaby will be speaking on a panel about Youth & Media, regarding her experience teaching young girls African-American history at Girls for Gender Equity.
 Even contributors Lauren Denitzio and Stephanie Land are part of it!
 Click through for a press release with all the information on the event.
 Continue reading “For the Birds Collective Presents: The 5th Annual BIG SHE-BANG”